shravankoninti/Secure_Offline_RAG_System/README.md

 # Secure Offline RAG System

 ## Overview
-This system implements an Ensemble Retrieval-Augmented Generation (RAG) approach for answering questions about  different things which includes a variety of content types, such as general text, technical documentation, and code snippets extracted from a standard.
+This system implements a multilingual Retrieval-Augmented Generation (RAG)  approach for answering questions about  different things which includes a variety of content types, such as general text, technical documentation, and code snippets extracted from a standard.
 It uses advanced text processing, embeddings, and language models to provide accurate responses to any technical queries.

 ## Features
 - Enhanced text splitting with context preservation